 Launch Your Career as a Healthcare Social Worker at Saint Mary’s College

-If you’re passionate about making a difference in the lives of others, the Master of Social Work program at Saint Mary’s College is your pathway to a fulfilling career as a social worker in healthcare.
+If you’re passionate about helping others, the Master of Social Work program at Saint Mary’s College is your pathway to a fulfilling career as a healthcare social worker.
+Through comprehensive coursework and hands-on learning opportunities, our clinical MSW program equips you with the knowledge and skills to pursue licensure and make a positive impact as an LSW to LCSW.

 Learn more about our Master of Social Work and take the first step toward a rewarding career as a social worker in healthcare.